Disclaimer: Nothing in this article should be construed as legal, financial or tax advice. Please always consult a knowledgeable professional advisor.

 Once you know what you want to do, and what you have to offer, you need to establish your personal brand and create an online presence.
 This is important. eCommerce trends are accelerating, and consumers are looking for businesses online.
 An eCommerce website is an important space to showcase your business, sell your products, and curate an online presence that’s all your own.

 When you’re ready to launch, you’ll have a built-in set of customers.
-Here’s how to get started:
+Here’s how to start a side hustle business online:

 - Create a business account on social media channels, like Instagram and Facebook.
 You’ll be able to sell through these channels later on.